 June Hetzel, Ph.D.

 Dr. Hetzel is the Dean and Professor of Education at Biola University and Interim Director of Biola Youth Academics.
-She has 39 years of experience in teaching and administration, including roles as classroom teacher, resource specialist, vice principal, principal, author, editor, professor, and dean.
+She has 39 years of experience in teaching and administration, including roles as a classroom teacher, resource specialist, vice principal, principal, author, editor, professor, and dean.
 She is a credentialed reading specialist and has a heart for students who struggle with reading and writing.
 She has authored numerous resource books in literacy and edited multiple literacy textbook series.
-She has taken teaching teams to North Africa over four summers, and has enjoyed speaking engagements in the U.S. Malta, Thailand, England, and Indonesia.
+She has taken teaching teams to North Africa over four summers and has enjoyed speaking engagements in the U.S., Malta, Thailand, England, and Indonesia.

 Robin LaBarbera, Ph.D.

 Dr. LaBarbera is the Director of Special Education at Biola University, where she teaches classes on instructional strategies for students with special needs.
 She is the author of the textbook, Educating Students with Autism Spectrum Disorders: Partnering with Families for Positive Outcomes (Sage Publications, 2018), and she is a strong advocate for educators and families working together to benefit students with ASD.
 Dr. LaBarbera is particularly passionate about promoting flourishing in families who are raising children with disabilities.

 This professional development book, Inclusive Classrooms for Community Flourishing, promotes the value of all children, including children with learning differences, and promotes the idea of attending to individual learning needs and inclusion for all children in general education classrooms.
 The book is written for P-12 classroom educators, locally and globally, providing a basic introduction on practical steps for inclusion of children with learning difference into regular classrooms.